aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 The schema for the url can be "nats://", "tls://"  or "tls://".
 If the scheme is "tls:" then the "Tls" property for the serer must be set to specify the required key and certificates.

+Multiple urls can be configured for known all known servers as a comma separated list.

 </td>
 </tr>